uber/causalml/README.md

 # Disclaimer
-This project is experimental and the APIs are not considered stable.
+This project is stable and being incubated for long-term support.
+It may contain new experimental code, for which APIs are subject to change.

 # Causal ML: A Python Package for Uplift Modeling and Causal Inference with ML